While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 Similar to north star metrics, you should select counter metrics for critical, measurable, actionable business outcomes.

 Counter metrics need to be critical to the business.
 If you’re using a counter metric that isn’t critical, then you’re not proactively protecting the business.

-For example, say you use a vanity counter metric like “total number of registered accounts.”
-There’s literally no way for this number to drop, because totals can only grow over time.
+For example, say you use a vanity counter metric like “total of registered accounts.”
+There’s literally no way for this to drop because totals can only grow over time.
 Using a vanity metric as a counter metric doesn’t provide any value to the business.

 Counter metrics need to be measurable.
 If you have no way to measure the counter metric, then you have no way to monitor whether you’re protecting the business.